Prolifers Gather to Protest Planned Parenthood

 defend the rights of the poor and needy.

-Eternal Perspective Ministries staff members Kathy Norquist and Stephanie Anderson, along with Kathy’s husband and two granddaughters, joined the rally in Portland, Oregon.
+Eternal Perspective Ministries Board member Kathy Norquist and staffer Stephanie Anderson, along with Kathy’s husband and two granddaughters, joined the rally in Portland, Oregon.
 Stephanie shared these thoughts:

 I was privileged to be one of 300 plus people who joined a rally in front of the Portland, Oregon Planned Parenthood to protest their harvesting and selling of aborted baby parts.
 I’d never done anything like this before, but a friend’s invitation and John Piper’s words compelled me to take part.
 I knew attending a rally isn’t the most I can do to take a prolife stand, but it’s a start.

 It was an eye-opening experience.
 At one point, a middle-aged woman jogged by, cutting a path through the people gathered.
 She didn’t stop to talk with anyone, but with every step, she rhythmically breathed out, “Choice.
 Choice.
 Choice.”

 The general response from those driving by on the busy downtown street was half positive, half negative.
 There were a lot of obscene gestures and comments from drivers young and old.
 But there were also numerous supportive people waving, smiling, and honking their horns.

 I was most struck by the contrast between the quiet, prayerful attitude of those at the rally and the demeanor of those mocking us.
 Watching their faces go by, they appeared angry, offended, sarcastic.
 I had to remind myself that they’re sinners just like me, and all of us are in desperate need of God’s grace and forgiveness.
 At least we could pray for them, knowing that it’s always possible for the Lord to touch and change hearts.